-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: After completion of course, students would be able to:

 - 1. Understand the concepts of Object-Oriented features. - 2.
 Apply OOPs concepts and different libraries to solve programming problems. - 3.
 Understand the advanced concepts of Python. - 4.
 Develop programs to access databases and web data. - 5.
 Understand APIs and third-party libraries to be used with Python.